 You’ll be pushed back up against your seat a bit and may find yourself grabbing your arm rests to support yourself a little bit.
 You’ll see passengers around you calm and collected because it’s just another flight to them, no big deal.
 As you are leaving the ground you might feel a little bumpiness followed by complete smoothness as you are airborne.
-From here it’s very smooth and that scary part is over, unless you hit any turbulence which you can read about here.
+From here it’s very smooth and that scary part is over, unless you hit any turbulence (read our guide to what causes turbulence on an airplane).

 The actual flight isn’t really that exciting in my opinion.
 My first few times I was staring out the window the whole time just trying to take it all in, and you may want to do this, which is totally fine.